 Literacy Assistance Program.

-A Literacy Assistance Program is implemented daily by our Education Support staff who offer an intervention program designed for children in the junior school who may need some extra help with their literacy development.
+A Literacy Assistance Program is implemented daily by our Education Support staff who offer an intervention program designed for children in the school who may need some extra help with their literacy development.